JasperMarichal/RoomSense_SpringApplication/README.md

 # SpringProject
 ## Teamname = Int3-Team3 aka RoomSense

-### Team members:
+### Team members
 - Abel Turlej
 - Roman Gordon
 - Anna Vorozhtsova
-    - Boldi Olajos
+- Boldizsar Olajos
 - Jasper Marichal

 ### Other projects:
 - ReadingSerial project used for connecting to the arduino and saving data to the database: